a-pichard/corewar/README.md

 # Introduction
-corewar is an EPITECH (TECH1) year's end project writen in C. Corewar is a game.
+corewar is an EPITECH (TECH1) year's end project written in C. Corewar is a game.
 A very special game.
 It consists of pitting little programs against one another in a virtual machine.
 The goal of the game is to prevent the other programs from functioning correctly by using all available means.
 The game will, therefore, create a virtual machine in which the programs (written by the players) will face off.
 Each program’s objective is to "survive", that is to say executing a special instruction ("live") that means I’m still alive.